SakanaAI/Kamon/README.md

 Kamon (Mon --- Japanese Family Crest) data from three sources:

-1. Edo period Ansei Bukan (Armory of the Ansei Reign Years) from the [Center for Open Data in the Humanities](https://codh.rois.ac.jp/).
+1. Edo period Ansei Bukan (安政武鑑, Armory of the Ansei Reign Years) from the [Center for Open Data in the Humanities](https://codh.rois.ac.jp/).

 2. Various open-source images from Wikimedia
 (see [here](https://github.com/SakanaAI/Kamon/blob/main/data/wiki/wiki_licenses.csv) for licensing details).